core-wg/href/draft-ietf-core-href.md

 [^status]: (This "cref" paragraph will be removed by the RFC
     editor:)\\
-    The present revision –17 integrates changes from active pull requests, it was made specifically for discussion at the CoRE interim on 2025-01-29.
+    The present revision –18 integrates two small changes from the CoRE interim on 2025-01-29 and should be ready for WGLC.
-    \\
-    This revision still contains open issues and is intended to serve as a snapshot.

 --- middle